-Unit Reference M/616/0615 Level Entry 3 Credit Value 2 Guided Learning 15 hours Unit Summary Learning Outcomes Learners will learn how to write basic short phrases and sentences on familiar topics.
+Unit Reference M/616/0615

+Level Entry 3

+Credit Value 2

+Guided Learning 15 hours

+Unit Summary Learning Outcomes (1 to 2) The learner will Learners will learn how to write basic short phrases and sentences on familiar topics.
 They will demonstrate their ability to do this by composing lists and basic messages on familiar topics in the target language.
 Written work produced by learners does not have to be handwritten.
 A dictionary can be used by learners for this unit.
-Assessment Criteria (1 to 2) The learner will (1.1 to 2.1) The learner can Be able to produce a simple list of items on familiar topics in the target language.
-1.1 Write a simple list of a minimum of 7 items in the target language from a specific topic using a dictionary/glossary if required.
+Assessment Criteria (1.1 to 2.1)

+Be able to produce a simple list of items on familiar topics in the target language.
+The learner can1.1 Write a simple list of a minimum of 7 items in the target language from a specific topic using a dictionary/glossary if required.

 2. Be able to write a basic short message or note in the target language.
 2.1 Write a basic message or note in the target language conveying at least one piece of information and one question demonstrating: a. simplest ways of expressing the present tense/timeframe b. correct use of basic sentence structures c. correct use of basic question forms using a dictionary/glossary if required.

+CFALANG3.1 - Write basic text on limited, familiar work situations, Performance Criteria 1-

-Write: Basic, Performance Criteria 1-8 Common European Framework: A1 Writing
+Common European Framework: A1 Writing